zeromq/goczmq/README.md

 	log.Println("dealer sent 'Hello'")

-	// Receve the message.
+	// Receive the message.
 Here we call RecvMessage, which
 	// will return the message as a slice of frames ([][]byte).
 	// Since this is a router socket that support async
 	// request / reply, the first frame of the message will